Costume in the 1995 BBC Pride and Prejudice

 The Pride and Prejudice costuming treads a perfectly balanced line between history and screen; between accuracy and approachability; between custom and comfort.
 The sense of life they breathed into the whole production helped create a new interest in Regency fashions and has forged thousands of peoplesâ vision of this period of history.
 And itâs still deeply enjoyable to watch.
 May The Shirt never dry out.

-Hilary Davidson is dress and textile historian, curator and archaeologist based in New York.
-Her new book Jane Austenâs Wardrobe will be published in September 2023.
+Hilary Davidson is a dress and textile historian, curator and archaeologist based in New York.
+Her book Jane Austenâs Wardrobe is out now.